Model of Care

 Many doctors – including cardiovascular specialists – who have been diagnosed with heart disease travel to Cleveland Clinic for their treatment.
 Most doctors are familiar with the studies that indicate that they can expect better outcomes at a center like Cleveland Clinic.
-They also know that Cleveland Clinic is ranked number one in America for heart care year after year in U.S. News & World Report’s annual “Best Hospitals” survey.
+They also know Cleveland Clinic is nationally ranked and globally recognized as the world leader in cardiovascular care.

-The Heart & Vascular Institute combines all cardiac and vascular services at Cleveland Clinic under a unified leadership, at a single location.
+The Heart, Vascular & Thoracic Institute combines all cardiac and vascular services at Cleveland Clinic under a unified leadership, at a single location.
 It includes the departments of Cardiovascular Medicine, Thoracic and Cardiovascular Surgery, and Vascular Surgery.
 This structure makes it easier for physicians, surgeons, nurses and technicians to focus on the patient's problem and collaborate on patient care.
 It also enhances our ability to perform research, provide education and adapt to meet the challenges of medicine for decades to come.

 |Brian Griffin, MD - Vice Chairman|